 Running a successful company relies on current and accurate information about the underlying systems.
 Much of this information is contained within your application logs.
 By investing in your log management solution, you can unlock these crucial insights and access a wealth of powerful data.
 This post presents a series of goals that will allow you to make the best possible use of your application logs.

-Definition: Logging is an activity in almost all present-day applications, be it web, desktop, or mobile apps, or services.
-Application logs capture timestamped data, comprising of decisions taken, actions initiated, runtime characteristics or error states.
+Definition: Logging is an activity in almost all present-day applications, be it web, desktop, mobile apps, or services.
+Application logs capture timestamped data, comprising of decisions taken, actions initiated, runtime characteristics, or error states.

 Such log data is rich with information that can enable and support management, engineering, and operational tasks at all levels of an organization.
 It can be difficult to work out where to begin.
 Below are several goals to target when looking for how to measure the maturity and success of your logging solution.